DylanWhitehead/AutoFontInstaller/README.md

 ## Description

-This app is a stand-alone executable that automatically looks for and installs all font files in a directory.
+This stand-alone executable app automatically looks for and installs all font files in a directory.
 Simply unzip your fonts, and place them all in one folder.
 Don't worry if the folders are nested or not.
 Auto Font Installer will look through the designated directory and all nested folders and will copy any common font file to the Windows Font Directory.

 Due to the nature of its task, it needs Admin privileges to access the Windows Font Directory.
-Therefore, a popup will appear asking for admin rights when you run this application.
+Therefore, when you run this application, a popup will appear asking for admin rights.

 ## Files